alexander-pastukhov/writing-games-with-python-and-psychopy/05-guess-the-number-ai.Rmd

     print(b - a)
 ```

-When calling a function, you must pass the correct number of parameters and pass them in a _correct order_, another reason for a function arguments to have meaningful names^[Again, this not strictly true but you will have to wait until you learn about named parameters and default values].
+When calling a function, you must pass the correct number of parameters and pass them in a _correct order_, another reason for a function arguments to have meaningful names^[This is also not strictly true but you will have to wait until you learn about named parameters and default values].

 ::: {.rmdnote .practice}
 Do exercise #3.